Denis535/UnityShooterExample/UnityShooterExample/Assets/README.md

   * Assets/Project.Infrastructure/Project.06.Game.Things/WeaponBase.cs

 The project has the following dependencies:
-- Clean Architecture Game Framework - The framework that helps you develop your project using a modular clean architecture.
+- Clean Architecture Game Framework - the framework that helps you develop your project using a modular clean architecture.
   * https://denis535.github.io/#clean-architecture-game-framework-unity
-- Addressables Extensions           - The addressables additions that gives you the ability to use your assets in more convenient way.
+- Addressables Extensions           - the addressables additions that gives you the ability to use your assets in more convenient way.
   * https://denis535.github.io/#addressables-extensions-unity
-- Addressables Source Generator     - The addressables additions that gives you the ability to reference your assets and labels in more convenient way with compile time checking support.
+- Addressables Source Generator     - the addressables additions that gives you the ability to reference your assets and labels in more convenient way with compile time checking support.
   * https://denis535.github.io/#addressables-source-generator-unity
-- Colorful Project Window           - The editor extensions that provides you with the more convenient project window.
+- Colorful Project Window           - the editor extensions that provides you with the more convenient project window.
   * https://denis535.github.io/#colorful-project-window-unity
-- UIToolkit Theme Style Sheet       - The UIToolkit styles and some additions.
+- UIToolkit Theme Style Sheet       - the UIToolkit styles and some additions.
   * https://denis535.github.io/#uitoolkit-theme-style-sheet-unity
-- FC Game Audio Pack 1 [Lite]       - The audio themes.
+- FC Game Audio Pack 1 [Lite]       - the audio themes.
   * https://assetstore.unity.com/packages/audio/music/fc-game-audio-pack-1-lite-182311

 # Setup